 3. Be Aware of the Requirements for a New Major

 When you have determined which major you want to switch to, select classes that count towards that major.
 You may have taken courses that count towards it already, thus avoiding spending extra time earning your degree.
-However, if you are changing to a major in a different field, you may have to start over with taking classes towards this new major.
+However, if you are changing to a major in a different field, you may have to start over by taking classes towards this new major.
 This may result in needing to take an extra semester to graduate.
-This not only requires extra time, but it also costs extra tuition money.
+This not only requires extra time but it also costs extra tuition money.
+Confused as to which major to choose after changing your major?
+Here is our detailed blog to help you choose the major that is perfect for you.

 Things To Consider Before Switching Majors

-Firstly you need to know that F-1 students are permitted to change their majors.
+First, you need to know that F-1 students can change their majors.
 Regulations in the United States don't call for government approval to modify or introduce academic majors.
 However, J-1 students are not allowed to change academic majors.

 1. Prepare early